zeitgeistpm/documentation/docs/learn/market-rules.md

   allowing others to signal that they are working on it.
 Sometimes this is a fun or beneficial side effect.
 Sometimes it is a harm to be mitigated.
-- For any genuinely interesting question, it is possible to frame markets in a way that doesn’t have these bad outcomes.
-If there isn’t, then it’s not a market that is good to make.
+- For any genuinely interesting question, it is possible to frame markets in a way that doesn't have these bad outcomes.
+If there isn't, then it's not a market that is good to make.
 - Zeitgeist is allows far more freedom of action here than other prediction markets.
 If you wish to discuss this, please have an example of a specific